SUNY ONEONTA – Main Campus

 Student conduct is regulated by the Code of Student Conduct.
 The Code is available online and hard copies can be obtained at the Student Affairs Office.
 In compliance with an April 2004 directive from the SUNY Chancellor, all students are required to receive and positively affirm they have read and understand the Code on an annual basis.
 Access to registration is denied to students who have not completed the affirmation.
 Sanctions for violation of the Code include: Suspension, Restrictive Disciplinary Probation, General Probation, Residence Hall License Revocation, Residence Hall Transfer, Residence Hall Probation, Residence Hall Ban, a letter of reprimand, Restitution of property, Educational sanctions, Dismissal, a letter of admonishment.
 The results of disciplinary hearings are considered confidential except as permitted by law and FERPA exception.

 SUNY Oneonta is committed to maintaining an environment in which students, faculty, staff and guests can work together free from all forms of harassment, exploitation and intimidation.
-SUNY Oneonta will act as needed to discourage, prevent, correct and if necessary discipline behavior that violates this standard of conduct.
+SUNY Oneonta will act as needed to discourage, prevent, correct and if necessary, discipline behavior that violates this standard of conduct.
 The University Police department will promptly investigate allegations of unlawful discrimination based on race, color, sex, religion, age, national origin, marital status, sexual orientation, disability, or status as a veteran.
 Allegations of unlawful discrimination can first be discussed with the Counseling Center, the Office of Student conduct, the Affirmative Action Officer, or the Vice President for Student Affairs.

 University Police Department – Jurisdiction and Authority

-Campus safety and security are coordinated by the university police department, which has a force of 15 sworn police officers with full arrest powers.
+Campus safety and security are coordinated by the university police department, which has a force of 18 sworn police officers with full arrest powers.
 As an armed police department, patrol members respond to all emergencies, dispatched by five Certified Law Enforcement dispatchers.

 SUNY Oneonta police officers must meet the highest standards in New York State for law enforcement officers.
 The officers have passed a basic training program administered by the State University of New York State Police Academy in Albany, NY or a local regional police academy, and undergo continuous training to upgrade their skills.
 Officers have been trained in emergency medical procedures and first aid.
 They conduct foot, bike, and vehicular patrols on the campus and residence hall areas 24 hours a day, 365 days a year.

 The SUNY Oneonta University Police Department has been accredited by the New York State Division of Criminal Justice Services Accreditation Council.
-Accreditation provides formal external validation that an organization meets or exceeds general expectations of quality in the field, and acknowledges the implementation of policies that are conceptually sound and operationally effective.
+Accreditation provides formal external validation that an organization meets or exceeds general expectations of quality in the field and acknowledges the implementation of policies that are conceptually sound and operationally effective.
 Accreditation also allows police agencies to continually evaluate and improve their overall performance.
 Only 25 percent of all police departments in New York State are accredited, and only 13 other SUNY police departments hold this accreditation.
 In addition, individual SUNY Oneonta officers have been recognized for their outstanding courage, professionalism, and service by the SUNY Police Chiefs Association.

 SUNY Oneonta University Police also work closely with the Oneonta city police, sheriff’s department, and the New York State Police to assist them with incidents that may occur off campus but involve campus staff or students.
 In addition, the department maintains up-to-date Memoranda of Understanding (MOU) with the City of Oneonta Police, Otsego County Sheriff, and Village of Cooperstown Police.
-While the New York State Police will not enter into an MOU, they have assured the campus they will respond to appropriate situations and University Police maintains a strong working relationship with the local Zone Commander.
+While the New York State Police will not enter into an MOU, they have assured the campus they will respond to appropriate situations and University Police maintain a strong working relationship with the local Zone Commander.
 Criminal activity by students and student groups at off-campus locations is monitored reported to University officials (police and community standards) by local policing agencies through routine information sharing practices.
 Students involved in off-campus situations involving alcohol/drug offenses or other criminal activities may be referred to the campus conduct program.
 The Code of Student Conduct indicates that the Oneonta City Police will communicate with campus administrators and university police regarding any criminal arrest in their jurisdiction involving a student.
 Particular monitoring is used for any non-campus properties owned or controlled by a recognized student group.
 At this time SUNY Oneonta does not have any non-campus properties associated with our Main Campus.

 SUNY Oneonta is the host site for the Otsego County Law Enforcement Academy.
-The Academy is directed by a retired University Police officer, with many University Police officers serving as certified instructors.
+The Academy is directed by a full-time retired police officer, with many University Police officers serving as certified instructors.
 The Academy offers the Department of Criminal Justice Services mandated training program that every NYS police officer must successfully complete within one year of hiring date.
 Additional in-service training courses for certified law enforcement officers are offered throughout the year.

 Crime Reporting